flybywiresim/docs/docs/beginner-guide/landing.md

 **Situation:**

-- Aircraft is fully setup for landing as per previous chapters
+- Aircraft is fully setup for landing as per previous chapters.
-- Configuration is `FLAPS FULL`
+- Configuration is `FLAPS FULL`.
-- Aircraft is at about 1,000ft above the ground
+- Aircraft is at about 1,000ft above the ground.
-- Wind is calm (no crosswind for this beginner guide)
+- Wind is calm (no crosswind for this beginner guide).

 Although the A320 can do an automatic landing (**Autoland**) we will do  a manual landing as this is more common and also more fun.